-There is a significant population shift to regional areas and this happened a lot during COVID, and the resources needed to cope with this growth have not caught up.
+There was a significant population shift to regional areas during covid - and this happened a lot - and the resources needed to cope with this growth haven't caught up.

 I have been talking about this often, not just the Latrobe regional area but when it comes to the Pakenham hospital.
 It is one of the fastest growing areas in the country, yet we have not had the healthcare infrastructure catch up with this, and people are really suffering because of it.
 Anyway, back to the president of the Rural Doctors Association's comments.
 He said:

-We want fair access for our communities to good quality health care.
-It is not just a matter of more infrastructure and beds, it is also a workforce need.
-Rural health advocates need to be consulted on their expertise, and it has to be valued by the bureaucrats in capital cities.
+We want fair access for our communities to good quality healthcare.

+It's not just a matter of more infrastructure and beds, it's also a workforce need.

+Rural health advocates need to be consulted and their expertise valued by the bureaucrats in capital cities.